-- 1) All Standards (S-9.1 and S-9.2) must be met in their entirety. - 2) The implementations of the DCC Recommended Practices (RPs) are optional.
-These procedures apply to the following: (RP-9.1.1, RP-9.1.2, RP-9.2.1, RP-9.2.2, RP-9.2.3, RP-9.2.4, RP-9.3.1, RP-9.3.2) - 3) If any aspects of one or more of the DCC RPs are implemented, the functions implemented must meet the standards set forth for that feature in the RP, while no aspect of the RP may be violated. - 4) Determination of which RPs to test a DCS against, as per rule three (3) above, will include, but not be limited to, manufacturers claims for product features in advertising and the provided documentation. - 5) Emerging Standards and Recommended Practices may be added to this test procedure as they mature.
+- 1) All Standards (S-9.1 and S-9.2) must be met in their entirety.
+Section A, RP-9.2.4 must also be met. - 2) The implementations of the DCC Recommended Practices (RPs) are optional.
+These procedures apply to the following: (RP-9.1.1, RP-9.1.2, RP-9.2.1, RP-9.2.2, RP-9.2.3, RP-9.2.4, RP-9.3.1, RP-9.3.2) - 3) If any aspects of one or more of the DCC RPs are implemented, the functions implemented must meet the standards set forth for that feature in the RP, while no aspect of the RP may be violated.

+Determination of which RPs to test a DCS against, as per rule three (3) above, will include, but not be limited to, manufacturers claims for product features in advertising and the provided documentation.

+4) Emerging Standards and Recommended Practices may be added to this test procedure as they mature.
 These that are not yet applicable to conformance and are highlighted in Yellow.
 These tests will be run for the benefit of the manufacturer and will not count towards conformance certification.